For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 “Then you start studying your opponent.”

-Baldwin believes there’s a psychology to playing receiver, and to really gain an advantage, one has to understand himself before breaking down his opponent.
+Baldwin believes there’s a psychology to playing wide receiver and to really gain an advantage one has to understand himself before breaking down his opponent.

 “Early on in my career, I had unreasonable expectations of where I wanted to go,” Baldwin said.
 “At my tallest, I’m 5-11.
 At my heaviest, I’m 195 [pounds].
 I wasn’t going to be Calvin Johnson; I’m not that kind of receiver, even though in my mind I wanted to be.
 Really breaking down those walls of ego and pride, and really becoming vulnerable with yourself, then you are able to see who you really are as an athlete, what you are as a person.”